 Race Start Time:

-Waves start at 9:00 am and continue every twenty minutes.
+Waves start at 8:00 am (7:30am for Florida races) and continue every five minutes.
 We try to accommodate wave preferences, but we are not able to in all circumstances.
 Actual start times will be e-mailed to you one week before your event.
 We will make sure that all team members are in the same start time.